yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

 ## 8 Defining D

-So far `D`'s meaning lives outside the language: 2.5 left its interpretation open, and Sections 6–7 chose one at the metalevel.
-This section removes that special status.
-EasyLang is extended so that function symbols are *defined inside the language*, and `D` becomes an ordinary defined name — the last symbol whose meaning was stipulated now has its meaning computed.
+So far `D` has no axioms: 2.5 left it ungoverned, and Sections 6–7 only fixed what its equations must deliver.
+This section supplies the mechanism.
+EasyLang is extended so that function symbols are *defined inside the language*, and `D` becomes an ordinary defined name — the last symbol that owed its content to a promise now earns it from a definition.

 **New syntax.** The character set gains the capital letters `A`–`Z` (codes 65–90), the comma (44), the semicolon (59), and the colon (58);